Superrehtard/old_diaspora_wiki/Encryption.md

+This page is meant to sum up the discussion so far

+# Public-private key
 To enable an efficient encryption of posts (also files) for groups (aspects) the following is applied:

 1. a random key (RK) is generated